Your privacy is very important to us.

 We have an SSL certificate for our website.
 You will notice the https in the address bar and/or a padlock symbol.

-Snorer.com expects its partners, suppliers and third-party affiliates to respect the privacy and anonymity of our customers.
+Snorer.com expects its partners, suppliers and third-party affiliates to respect the privacy of our customers.
 However, third parties, including our partners, affiliates and other content providers accessible through our site, may have their own privacy and data collection policies and practices.
 For example, during your visit to our site you may link to, or view as part of a frame on a Snorer.com page, certain content that is actually created or hosted by a third party.
-Snorer.com is not responsible for the actions, ommissions or policies of such third parties.
+Snorer.com is not responsible for the actions, omissions or policies of such third parties.
 You should check the applicable privacy policies of those third parties when providing information on a feature or page operated by a third party.

 Please be careful and responsible whenever you are online.
 Should you choose to voluntarily disclose Personally Identifiable Information on our site, such as in reviews, message boards, chat areas or in notices you post, that information can be viewed publicly and can be collected and used by third parties without our knowledge and may result in unsolicited messages from other individuals or third parties.
 Such activities are beyond the control of Snorer.com and this policy.